geobe/spring-auth-demo/README.md

 REST controller interface for all administration tasks.

 ## authclient
 demonstrates using the authentication service in a number of test cases.
+Plan is to add a demo web app client later on.

+## authutil
+has utility classes used by other modules and base is for integration into other projects.
+The rest api with use of secured json web tokens is fully encapsulated in implementations of the AdminAccess interface.

+## acl3
+is the empty wrapper project for the other modules.